Build a recommendation system with vector search, LangChain, and OpenAI

 In this tutorial, you generated embeddings for Amazon products, stored those embeddings in a Serverless (Vector) database, and used prompt engineering to retrieve and display similar products based on a user’s search query.
 You also created an application to interact with this recommendation system.

-You can now customize the code to add your own products, change the prompts, and change the frontend to improve your users' experience.
+Next, try customizing the code to add your own products, use different prompts, and redesign the frontend.